omega8cc/boa/docs/DRUSH-CLI.md

 ---

+## Required: Use the `oN.ftp` Limited Shell for All CLI Operations

+**Everything described in this document — `vdrush`, PHP-CLI version switching, Composer, and all other drush operations — works exclusively under the `oN.ftp` limited shell account.**

+BOA provisions two separate user accounts per Octopus instance:

+- `oN` — the main Unix user, accessible via SSH with a regular bash shell
+- `oN.ftp` — the FTP/limited shell user, accessible via SSH with BOA's special shell wrapper

+The PHP-CLI version management and `vdrush` described in this document depend on BOA's **special shell wrapper**, which is only active in the `oN.ftp` limited shell environment.
+This wrapper automatically synchronises the correct PHP CLI version to match the PHP-FPM version used by each site, and makes `vdrush` available.

+**When logged in as `oN` under bash, the shell wrapper is not active.** PHP-CLI version switching will not work, `vdrush` will not behave correctly, and you may inadvertently run drush or Composer against the wrong PHP version.
+Errors caused by this mismatch are difficult to diagnose and are easily mistaken for server or Drupal problems.

+**Always connect as `oN.ftp` when running any drush or Composer command.** The `oN` bash account should not be used for these operations.

 ## PHP-CLI Version Management in BOA

 BOA provides two mechanisms for managing the PHP-CLI version used in command-line operations (such as Drush and Composer):